 9. Calrose rice - The large 8 kg bags of calrose rice in the grocery stores are very inexpensive and work very well for making sushi at home.

 10. Fresh tuna and salmon - For making sushi it is very important to use only the freshest fish available.
 Usually any good grocery store has a fish section that sells fresh tuna and salmon.
 When buying fresh fish for sushi you have to be careful and always check the dates on the package.
 Fish packaged today is good for sushi.
 If it was from yesterday, it may be good only for cooking.
 All the raw fish in sushi restaurants menus, except for tuna, is previously frozen for at least 7 hours.
 This is a requirement by the public health regulations.
-However, if you are making sushi for home, you can do whatever you want, as long as you know what you are doing.
+That means, if you are buying fresh salmon and are planning to use it raw, you must first freeze the salmon for at least 7 hours in order to destroy any potential parasites, then thaw the fish under controlled conditions inside of your fridge, and only then slice it and use it for sushi.

 11. Cooked sushi ingredients - bbq eel, crab meat, crab sticks, shrimp.
 The best place to look for those is again an Asian food store, in the frozen section.